Shopify SEO guide: detailed tips on Shopify store optimization

 Shopify metadata has specific character requirements – titles shouldn’t exceed 60 and descriptions shouldn’t go over 160 characters.
 Meta titles and descriptions are what attract users in search engines.
 Here’s what they look like:

-While the title tag should just improve the main keyword, the meta description has a few main requirements to keep in mind:
+While the title tag should just improve the main keyword, meta descriptions have a few main requirements to keep in mind:

 Structured data, otherwise known as schema markup, is a format that provides search engines with information about your page.
-Using it can help add additional information to the search engine results, making your site stand out from the competition.
-These are called rich results.
+Using it can help promote rich results, which include additional information on your page’s search engine result, making your site stand out from the competition.

 You can often see such results on product and recipe pages.
 Let’s take a look at these Gnocchi recipe rich results: